Curtiss-Wright XF-87 Blackhawk: Design and development

 The aircraft started life as a project for an attack aircraft, designated XA-43.
 When the United States Army Air Forces issued a requirement for a jet-powered all-weather fighter in 1945, the design was reworked for that request.

 The XP-87 was a large mid-wing aircraft with four engines paired in underwing pods, with a mid-mounted tailplane and tricycle undercarriage.
 Two crew members (pilot and radar operator) sat side by side under a single canopy.
 Armament was to be a nose-mounted, powered turret containing four 20 mm (0.79 in) cannon, but this was never fitted to the prototypes.
 Instead the aircraft was armed with four fixed forward firing 20mm cannon.

 Operational history

 The first flight of the XF-87 Blackhawk was on 5 March 1948.
 Although the top speed was slower than expected, the aircraft was otherwise acceptable, and the newly formed (in September 1947) United States Air Force placed orders for 57 F-87A fighters and 30 RF-87A reconnaissance aircraft just over a month later.
 Since the performance problems were due to lack of power, the four Westinghouse XJ34-WE-7 turbojets of the prototypes were to be substituted for two General Electric J47 jets in production models.
 One of the two XF-87 prototypes was to be modified as a test bed for the new engines.

 At this point, the USAF decided that the Northrop F-89 Scorpion was a more promising aircraft.
-The F-87 contract was cancelled on 10 October 1948, and both prototypes were scrapped.
+The F-87 contract was canceled on 10 October 1948, and both prototypes were scrapped.